Tessa Gunn UKCP Registered Gestalt Psychotherapist and Supervisor

 Welwyn Garden City

 Feeling stuck and frustrated?
 Repeating familiar patterns which lead to dissatisfaction or hurt?
 In the midst of a great black void with no sense of the way out nor any energy to do so?
 Aware of behaving in a way which sets you up for failure or self-sabotage?
 Or maybe you're generally content but something is niggling at you which you want to explore?

 Whatever your situation, as a Gestalt therapist, I will work holistically and compassionately with you (and with your partner if you are coming for couples counselling) to explore any difficult or painful issues you may be facing.
-I will also work with you to raise your awareness of yourself and your thoughts, feelings and embodied sensations so that you can make sense of what is going on for you and begin to acknowledge how you might be (possibly unconsciously), contributing to your situation.
+I will also work with you to raise your awareness of yourself and your thoughts, feelings and physical sensations so that you can make sense of what is going on for you and begin to acknowledge how you might be (possibly unconsciously), contributing to your situation.
 As your self-awareness grows, I will work with you to support you implementing new, healthier, habits of living and let go (often the hardest part) of habits and possibly, relationships which are no longer serving you.

 How I work ...

-Whilst, in the main, the two of us will be engaged in some kind of conversation, I also will, where appropriate, work creatively with you in a way that suits your own individual requirements and preferences.
+There are endless ways of conducting explorations and I work creatively with you in a way that suits your own individual requirements and preferences.
 Possibilities could include role playing a situation or conflict facing you; exploring your physical posture to see what this might be saying about your reality and/or what movement pattern might want to emerge; exploring your emotions; exploring your dreams; doing artwork or sand tray work together; producing mind maps on paper; working to develop your breathing as a resource; etc. etc. all as a route to deepening your understanding of what is going on in your current life.
 These methods are often very effective and powerful ways of accessing and harnessing half formed thoughts, ideas, feelings etc. and can make something clear that previously was hidden.
 Also, if you have suffered some form of trauma or developmental and emotional neglect, this also might mean supporting you to practice new behaviours until they have become habitual and second nature.
-An example would be practising centring yourself, or holding your boundary, or saying No, or practising focused awareness or mindfulness etc. etc.
+An example would be practising centring yourself, or holding your boundary, or saying 'No!', or practising focused awareness or mindfulness etc. etc.

-I generally work on a long term basis and ensure that whatever the length of our contract, we undertake regular reviews.
+I generally, though not always, work on a long term basis and ensure that whatever the length of our contract, we undertake regular reviews.
 This helps keep the work focused and allows for any concerns to be raised.
-Equally, when the time comes for our work together to end, I will ensure sufficient time is allowed to review our work and to look at alternate forms of support going forwards, if appropriate.
+Equally, when the time comes for our work together to end, I will ensure sufficient time is allowed to review our work and achievements and to look at alternate forms of support going forwards, if appropriate.

-I abide by the code of ethics of Metanoia Insititute, UKCP and BACP.
+I abide by the code of ethics of UKCP, Metanoia Institute and BACP.

 Area of Expertise and Interest ...